Aetna vs. Mutual of Omaha Medicare: Which Is Better?

 Hoboken, NJ (zip 07030)

-These are sample numbers, but depending on the insurance company’s pricing method, the cost for Mutual of Omaha Medicare Supplement plans is comparable to or lower than other Medicare Supplement insurance companies.
+These are sample numbers for a 65-year-old nonsmoking female, but depending on the insurance company’s pricing method, the cost for Mutual of Omaha Medicare Supplement plans is comparable to or lower than that of other Medicare Supplement insurance companies.

 Note: Pricing is not standard among Medicare Supplement insurance companies.
 For example, the cost of Medigap plans varies based on zip code, gender, health history, age, and other factors.